 Hyssopus officinalis is high in pinocamphone, which might be toxic in large doses.
-For this reason, use this essential oil only in small amounts.
+For this reason, use only small amounts of this essential oil.

 A gentler and safer chemotype of hyssop is available — Hyssopus officinalis var. decumbens — that doesn't contain much pinocamphone.
 Know which type you are buying.

 Production: Steam distilled from leaves and flowering tops

 Aroma: Green, sweet, herby, spicy

 Is hyssop safe to use during pregnancy?
 No. Also, do not use while breastfeeding.